Let us know about your home...

 6207 Heritage Point Ct., Hilliard, OH,US,43026

-There were 3,543 central Ohio homes and condos added to the market in April, which is a 5.1 percent increase over March, although a 10 percent decline over the same month a year ago.
+There were 4,051 central Ohio homes and condos added to the market in May, which is a 14.3 percent gain over the previous month and 4.8 percent greater than May 2016.

-Homes spent an average of 40 days on the market in April, which is 6 days fewer than March and 12 days less than April 2016.
+Homes spent an average of 33 days on the market in May, which is 12 days fewer than the previous year and 7 days less than April.
+This is a new record low for the central Ohio housing market.

-According to the latest Housing Market Confidence Index by the Ohio Association of REALTORS®, 98 percent of central Ohio REALTORS® said they would describe the current housing market as moderate to strong and 95 percent expect home prices to rise over the next year.
+According to the latest Housing Market Confidence Index by the Ohio Association of REALTORS®, 81 percent of central Ohio REALTORS® describe the current housing market as strong, and 69 percent expect it to continue this way over the next six months.
+As for home prices, 98 percent expect prices to rise over the next year.